2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 The United Nations has repeatedly said that nations need to do more to combat climate change.

-"The downward trend in emissions expected by 2030 shows that nations have made some progress this year," said Simon Stiell, Executive Secretary of U.N.
-Climate Change, in a statement.
+"The downward trend in emissions expected by 2030 shows that nations have made some progress this year," Simon Stiell, executive secretary of U.N.
+Climate Change, said in a statement.
 "But the science is clear and so are our climate goals under the Paris Agreement.
-We are still nowhere near the scale and pace of emission reductions required to put us on track toward a 1.5 degrees Celsius world.
+We are still nowhere near the scale and pace of emission reductions required to put us on track toward a 1.5-degrees Celsius world.
 To keep this goal alive, national governments need to strengthen their climate action plans now and implement them in the next eight years."

-The U.S. also dealt with a historic hurricane season, even though it started out relatively quiet.
-While it's not unusual to have lulls in the hurricane season, the long stint of no named storms leading up to the peak of hurricane season was enough to make the top of the list of seasonal highlights for many AccuWeather forecasters.
+The United States also dealt with a historic hurricane season, even though it started out relatively quiet.
+While it's not unusual to have lulls in the season, the long stint of no named storms leading up to the peak was enough to make the top of the list of seasonal highlights for many AccuWeather forecasters.

 For only the third time on record -- and the first time in 25 years -- there were no named storms during the month of August.
 The other years where this occurred were 1961 and 1997.

-In September, Hurricane Ian slammed into In Lee County and at least 62 people died, according to the Nov.
+Then came September.
+Hurricane Ian slammed into Lee County, Fla., and at least 62 people died, according to the Nov.
 16 update from the Florida Medical Examiners Commission.
 In Florida as a whole, Ian killed at least 139 people.

 The total damage and economic loss from the storm was estimated to be between $180 billion and $210 billion, according to AccuWeather founder and CEO Joel N. Myers.